Parth099/College-Notes/CompSci/CIS2107 - Low Level Programming in C/midterm/Bonus Questions and Answers.md

 2. Files are "persistent" and "non-volatile".
 Data in files do not require power to be maintained.
 A Stream is like a connection.
 An example of a Stream is reading integers from `stdin`.
 We are often unsure when the data will end the data is live.
 We process as we receive it while a file has data rewritten to it.

 ## 2.11.2 File Writing \[RAF\]
+The file extension is the protocol for reading the file at hand.